 Decide on buying into a strata

-Because owning a strata lot involves sharing, and owning, common space with others, there are additional things to consider beyond factors that apply in any home purchase.
+Because owning a strata property involves sharing, and owning, common space with others, there are additional things to consider beyond factors that apply in any home purchase.
+(To be clear: you need to consider these too.)

 To start, make sure to review the following documents before making an offer to buy strata property.